-Boss’s Katana series has been a revelation in the sub-$500 guitar amp arena, and the Japanese effects giant has seen fit to equip it with a whole load of new features and increased versatility for 2019.
+Boss’s Katana series has been a revelation in the budget guitar amps under $500 arena, and the Japanese effects giant has seen fit to equip it with a whole load of new features and increased versatility for 2019.

 The MkII line-up - which comprises 50W, 100W and 100W 2x12 combos and a 100W head - adds new voicing variations to the five original guitar amp characters, spanning clean to high-gain, plus dedicated acoustic-electric voices.